open-rmf/rmf-web/packages/dashboard/e2e/README.md

 You can overwrite them by setting them in your environment variables.

-To run the e2e test locally, you need to replace the `iss` config value with this url: `config["iss"] = "http://localhost:8088/auth/realms/master"`

 # E2E workflow in CI

 NOTE: This section only pertains to running the e2e tests in github workflows.